Understanding crypto stamps

 Trading crypto stamps

-If you don’t have a mobile phone or your mobile phone doesn’t have a QR scanner, you can also view your NFT on our website at swisspost.ch/crypto-stamp.
-Go to the “Crypto Stamp 3.0” overview page and compare the token ID printed on your Crypto Stamp 3.0.
+If you don’t have a mobile phone or your mobile phone doesn’t have a QR scanner, you can also view your NFT on our website.
+Go to the “Crypto Stamp 5.0” overview page and compare the token ID printed on your Swiss Crypto Stamp 5.0.
 The number matches the digital version that you own.
 Alternatively, you can also call up the page with your digital design directly using the link printed on your crypto stamp.

 In theory, no, you don’t.
 The miniature sheet functions as a paper wallet – the digital token is therefore integrated into the physical miniature sheet and you can keep the postage stamp in paper form as a collector’s item.